Periyar

 Erode Venkatappa Ramasamy (17 September 1879 – 24 December 1973), commonly known as Periyar, (Note: 'Respected one' or 'elder' in Tamil.) was an Indian social activist and politician.
 He was the organiser of the Self-Respect Movement and Dravidar Kazhagam and is considered the architect of Dravidian politics, as well as a leading figure of left-wing politics in India.

 Periyar joined the Indian National Congress in 1919 and participated in the Vaikom Satyagraha, during which he was imprisoned twice.
-He resigned from the Congress in 1925, believing that they only served the interests of Brahmins.
+He resigned from the Congress in 1925.
 From 1929 to 1932, he toured British Malaya, Europe and the Soviet Union which later influenced his Self-Respect Movement in favour of caste equality.
 In 1939, he became the head of the Justice Party, (Note: In 27 October 1939, 11 November 1940 and 18 October 1942 British and C. Rajagopalachari offered him sworn as premier (Chief Minister) but he refused it) which he transformed into a social organisation named Dravidar Kazhagam in 1944.
 The party later split, with one group led by C. N. Annadurai forming the Dravida Munnetra Kazhagam (DMK) in 1949.
 While continuing the Self-Respect Movement, he advocated for an independent Dravida Nadu (land of the Dravidians).

 Periyar promoted the principles of rationalism, self-respect, women's rights and eradication of caste.
 He opposed the exploitation and marginalisation of the non-Brahmin Dravidian people of South India and the imposition of what he considered Indo-Aryan India.
+His campaigns were often critical of caste, and he frequently targeted Brahmins directly.
 Since 2021, the Indian state of Tamil Nadu celebrates his birth anniversary as 'Social Justice Day'.